SNAPSHOT-Britain's political and market turmoil | Business

 * LDI helps pension funds use derivatives to "match" assets and liabilities to avert risks of shortfalls in payouts, but the soaring interest rates have triggered emergency collateral calls for those funds to cover the derivatives.
 MARKET REACTION

 * Long-dated British government bonds rallied on Monday.
-Yields on 20- and 30-year gilts slid by around 23 basis points shortly after the markets opened at 8 a.m.
-(0700 GMT), reversing sharp rises seen on Friday when a statement by Truss failed to reassure investors about the government's fiscal plans. * Sterling was up about 0.8% against the dollar in Asian trading early on Monday.
+Yields on 20- and 30-year gilts slid by around 34 basis points shortly after the markets opened at 8 a.m.
+(0700 GMT), reversing sharp rises seen on Friday when a statement by Truss failed to reassure investors about the government's fiscal plans. * The 20-year gilt yield was about 71 basis points higher on Monday than its closing level on Sept.
+22, the day before the announcement of the "Growth Plan", leaving it about closer to its recent peak than its pre-plan level.

+* Sterling was up 0.7% against the dollar at $1.12460.
+It has regained almost 10% in value since hitting a record low of $1.0327 after the unveiling of the mini-budget. * Rate futures priced in a roughly 80% chance that the BoE will raise interest rates by 100 bps to 3.25% on Nov.
+3, having priced in a smaller increase to 3.0% at the end of last week.

 * The BoE bought 1.3207 billion pounds ($1.48 billion) of long-dated government bonds at its final reverse auction on Friday, taking total purchases of conventional and index-linked gilts since Sept.
 28 to 19.3 billion pounds.